RL-OtherApps/qu-server-tools/webservice_integration/README.rst

 To configure this module, you need to:

 #.
-Join users to webservice manager group.
+Go to company, activate Synchronize data
 #.
-Set up connection data and test it.
+Set connection data
-#.
-Set up mappers of fields download at `Drive <https://drive.google.com/open?id=1u9y-NFM8mTJpHUDtMz2GwZVJhyJXrqb_>`_

 Known issues / Roadmap
 ======================

-* Create Unit test
-* Add "after" create method in order to load data after the creation of the object
-* Better documentation
+* ...
-* Creation of mappers templates

 Bug Tracker